neticdk/go-stdlib/README.md

 ## Dependencies

-The packages are dependency free meaning.
-Packages added to this module must not use any external dependencies unless listed below.
+The packages are dependency free meaning packages added to this module must not use any external dependencies unless listed below.

 Exceptions: